dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.rst

 **Congratulations!
 Intel® DL Streamer is now installed and ready for use!**

-To see the full list of installed components check the `dockerfile content for Ubuntu24 <https://raw.githubusercontent.com/open-edge-platform/edge-ai-libraries/refs/heads/main/libraries/dl-streamer/docker/dlstreamer_dev_ubuntu24.Dockerfile>`__
+To see the full list of installed components check the `Dockerfile content for Ubuntu 24 <https://github.com/open-edge-platform/edge-ai-libraries/blob/main/libraries/dl-streamer/docker/devel/ubuntu24/dlstreamer_dev_ubuntu24.Dockerfile>`__

 [Optional] Step 4: Python dependencies